niemopen/niem-naming-design-rules/ndr6src.md

 | aug | AugmentationRecord | An augmentation of a class with a property by a namespace. | 0..* | - | AugmentationType|
 | term | LocalTerm | A data type for the meaning of a term that may appear within the name of a model component. | 0..* | - | LocalTermType |

-> Note: I'm now thinking we don't need `NIEMVersionText`.
-We can work that out from the conformance target assertions.
-And we don't need `NamespaceKindCode`.
-We can work that out from the namespace URI and conformance target assertions -- or if we can't show it's BUILTIN, CORE, DOMAIN, EXTENSION, OTHERNIEM, XML, or XSD, then in a conforming schema pile it must be EXTERNAL.
-So I think these properties will go away when I have time to fool with it.
+An instance of the Namespace class in the metamodel is represented as a Namespace object in CMF.
+In XSD, it is represented as the `<xs:schema>` element in a schema document.
 [Figure 4-4](#fig4-4) shows the representation of a Namespace object in CMF and in the corresponding XSD.

 ```
 <Namespace>